A Solo Row Across the Atlantic.

 Route

 3,000 miles from The Canary Islands to Antigua.
-Taryn will face 40 foot waves, sleep deprivation, & social isolation, but also get to say hi to wales, row through bioluminescence, and see every start at night.
+Taryn will face 40 foot waves, sleep deprivation, & social isolation, but also get to say hi to wales, row through bioluminescence, and see every star at night.

 Boat